 - If swelling is present a cold pack placed onto the cheek may help minimise the swelling

 - Having head raised at bed time may alleviate intensity of pain

-- Your doctor or dentist can provide a prescription for antibiotics if infection is present BUT your child must see the dentist for urgent treatment or the infection will return and severity increase
+- Your doctor or dentist can provide a prescription for antibiotics if infection is present but your child must see the dentist for urgent treatment or the infection will return and severity will increase

 Knocked out Tooth: